Hafida3/cirrus-cloudflare-agent/README.md

 The LLM tends to respond in the browser's UI language rather than the message language if not explicitly constrained.
 The system prompt enforces: detect language from the current message text only — ignore browser settings, previous messages, and the user's name origin.

+**7. Vectorize neurons cost**

+Each user question triggers two Workers AI calls: one embedding (RAG) and one LLM response.
+The free tier allows 10,000 neurons/day.
+AI Gateway rate limiting is enabled to prevent abuse.

 ---

 ## Key Concepts Demonstrated